 Tourism is not there just to help us escape the mundane, everyday life.
 It is also a chance to learn about the world, discover different cultures and mentalities, and try the local cuisine.
 For many people, traveling is not a matter of being on a holiday, but of having a life-changing experience.
+And while nowadays we can virtually visit countries in a matter of seconds, the same amount of time it would take us to find the Best Crypto Gambling Sites or best board game we can play one day, we do think that visiting a place in real life is something entirely different.
 That being said, tourism accounts for a large portion of income for many countries, and most of them would be lost without it.
 Let us discuss the locations tourists enjoy visiting the most.

 Ah, France.
 The country of romance, art, wine, and cheese.
 82 million people visit this country every year, and nearly a quarter head straight to Paris, the city of light and love.
 It’s not just a place art students enjoy visiting in pursuit of culture, it has over 35 UNESCO World Heritage sites.
 The Louvre alone is worth visiting, as it is the world’s largest art museum and it is really old – the original construction began as early as the 12th century.
 Visitors can enjoy Greek, Roman, and Islamic art, among many others.
 It contains pieces created by the most famous artists in the world, like the Mona Lisa by Leonardo Da Vinci.